iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Continuous Set Limits.md

 **Remark**

+> [!note]- Remark
-This is called the Kuratowski convergence.
+> This is called the Kuratowski convergence.
+> To understand, read the coming parts.

 ---
 ### **Characterizations of Inner, Outer set Limits for Sequence of Sets**